Shaw Estate Park and Mercer Park pump track and park improvements - Kedron

 Mercer Park works

-• constructing a new double cableway flying fox with safe fall zones
+• a new double cableway flying fox

-• upgrading connecting pathways
+• upgraded connecting pathways

-• increasing tree and garden bed plantings.
+• additional tree and garden bed plantings.

 Shaw Estate Park works

-Park improvements throughout Shaw Estate Park will include:
+Park improvements throughout Shaw Estate Park included:

 • installing a new shelter and bins in Wavell Skate Park